numba/llvmlite/docs/source/ir/values.rst

       sequence of values (:class:`Constant` or otherwise).
 A constant struct containing the *elems* in order is returned

+   .. method:: bitcast(typ)

+      Convert this pointer constant to a constant of the given pointer type.

+   .. method:: gep(indices)

+      Compute the address of the inner element given by the sequence of *indices*.
+The constant must have a pointer type.

+   .. method:: inttoptr(typ)

+      Convert this integer constant to a constant of the given pointer type.

    .. note::
       You cannot define constant functions.
 Use a :term:`function declaration` instead.